some9000/StitchIT/README.md

 | **HD** | Toggle 2x upscaling for higher resolution output |
 | **3D** | Switch between 2D canvas and 3D equirectangular preview |

-- Most sliders and controls have tooltips - hover over any control to see what it does.
 - Double-click the result to toggle between 2D and 3D view
 - Drag to pan in 3D view
 - Scroll to zoom in 3D view

+**Most sliders and controls have tooltips - hover over any control to see what it does.**

 ## Requirements

 - A modern browser with WebGL support
 - No server required - runs entirely from a local file or any static host

+This project would not exist without inspiration from https://github.com/sanriomisintaro/stitch-360

-You can support me here, in case you would like to: https://buymeacoffee.com/some9000 Thanks!
+You can support me here, in case you would like to: https://buymeacoffee.com/some9000

-Also, this project would not exist without inspiration from https://github.com/sanriomisintaro/stitch-360

 ## Tutorial